How I do My Reviews – The 13th Note way!

 This is from one review I read ; ““Listening to the 16-bit/44.1kHz TIDAL version of Dane Agnes Obel’s haunting 2016 album Citizen of Glass through this digital to analogue converter saw her mastery of the keys hanging delicately in 3D space while her voice arched upwards and over the ghostly accompanying bass, string arrangements and backup singers whose modulated voices fleshed out a sonic palette coloured with shades of a darkened and bruised sky which captured the moody winter feel of cuts like ‘Familiar.’”

 Sorry, you won’t find that here!
 It doesn’t convey how the product sounds and is pretentious and over indulgent.
-My take is that you want to know the main sound quality traits of a product (always in bold in the review).
-You won’t read through one of my reviews to be presented with pretentious descriptions that doesn’t inform you about the main sound quality traits.
+My take is that you want to know the main sound quality traits of a product (always presented in the review).
+You won’t read through one of my reviews to be presented with pretentious language that doesn’t inform you about the main sound quality traits.
 I want to get to the products feature set and sonic Unique Selling Points.
-As regards sonic traits, a review that can be copied and pasted onto the next is the bain and boredom of reading audio reviews.
+As regards sonic traits, a review that can be copied and pasted onto the next and is too generic, is the bain and boredom of reading audio reviews because it doesn’t pin down on the components character.
 Aaaggghhhh!

 I’m a “music first” Audiophile.
 I use my HiFi to listen to music faithfully reproduced, rather than using faithfully reproduced music, to listen to my HiFi!
 Again no self indulgence.
 I will select lossless music no matter its quality as the HiFi is serving the music, not the other way around.
 Lest we forget!